 You may have a gut instinct about how well your company is doing, but unless you have a firm grasp of your numbers, it’s impossible to come up with a solid plan for business growth.
 That’s where tracking key financial metrics or key performance indicators (KPIs) comes in.

 Essentially, a KPI is a metric that is linked to specific business objective or goals — preferably ones that drive key business outcomes.
 A business may have KPIs set in all areas, from finances to human resources.
 KPIs should be SMART, in that they should be specific, measurable, attainable, relevant, and time-bound.

 A good KPI should also be simple enough that any employee can tell at a glance if you’re hitting your goals.
 For example, “make X sales calls per day” or “bring in $X revenue each month.”

 The exact KPIs you choose will differ according to your company and your goals.
-If you’re looking for big business growth, we recommend tracking the five KPIs below.
+If you’re looking for business growth, we recommend tracking these five KPIs.

 How Can You Use these Financial KPIs?

 Start by tracking your current numbers in these areas, then analyzing the results in order to set SMART goals to help guide your business.
 For example, you may decide to increase your APV by 10% over the next year, or increase your MRR by $2,000 a month in order to stabilize your cash flow.

 Rather than chasing a range of goals, choose one or two main KPIs to be primary drivers of business growth, and make sure all the stakeholders in your organization are on board.

 Need help tracking these numbers?
 At MBS Accounting Technology & Advisory, we help businesses optimize performance by providing the tools and software required for strategic financial management and reporting on your key financial metrics.
 We know that each business is different, which is why our accounting solutions are tailored to each individual company’s needs.